SquadroneSystem/vrbrain_nuttx/NuttX/nuttx/configs/vsn/README.txt

      on the command line.

   Startup files will probably cause you some headaches.
 The NuttX startup file is arch/arm/src/stm32/stm32_vectors.S.
-With RIDE, I have to build NuttX one time from the Cygwin command line in order to obtain the pre-built startup object needed by RIDE.
+You may have to build NuttX one time from the Cygwin command line in order to obtain the pre-built startup object needed by an IDE.

 NuttX EABI "buildroot" Toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^